 The standard duration of a professional master's degree program is two years.
 However, a student can be approved as having been enrolled in the professional master's degree program for up to one year if the school accepts the course credits attained by the student before enrolling in the program, and furthermore, if the faculty council considers these courses to be equivalent to courses offered by the professional master's degree program.
 The number of credits that are accepted, the duration of the courses, as well as other factors are considered to determine the length of time by which enrollment is reduced.
-(Article 36 of the Graduate School Regulations)
+(Article 46 of the Graduate School Regulations)

 Students to whom this exception applies will be exempted from acquiring course credits that must be attained from Research Seminars.
 However, they are required to complete the Research Seminars they are taking in their final semester.
 If a student intends to complete his or her professional master's degree program in the middle of a semester, completion of the Research Seminars taken in the prior semester will be sufficient.
-(Article 14 of the Rules on Graduate Learning)
+(Article 13 of the Institute of Science Tokyo Detailed Regulations on Graduate School Studies)